helix-bridge/helix-docs/docs/user-guide/fee.md

 # Fee

-## Fee for CBA Model

-Under the CBA model, Helix relies on generic cross-chain messaging channel to transmit cross-chain information, with the cost of the underlying messaging being the primary factor contributing to the transfer expenses.
-Currently, Helix Bridge does not charge protocol fees.
-Therefore, in this type of token bridge, the fees incurred by users are limited to the cost associated with executing the messaging channel, typically paid using native tokens.

-## Fee for LnBridge

-For LnBridge, the fee structure consists of two components: a base fee to cover the gas fees incurred by the LnProvider when executing transactions on the target chain and a liquidity fee designed to compensate the LnProvider for the loss of liquidity.
+The fee structure consists of two components: a base fee to cover the gas fees incurred by the LnProvider when executing transactions on the target chain and a liquidity fee designed to compensate the LnProvider for the loss of liquidity.

 1. Base Fee